 |

-We were very happy to create this very large site for an Independent Private School in New York.
+I were very happy to create this very large site for an Independent Private School in New York.

 The site's purpose was two fold, to help with marketing the school, and to be a resource for